jp-praveen/Rendezvous/README.md

 r1=DCM*r1_cartesian;                                    % Writing r1 and r2 in ECI frame
 r2=DCM*r2_cartesian;

-%Assuming both target and chaser are at periapsis at t=0 and choosing a prograde trajectory(i<90 deg).
+% Assuming both target and chaser are at periapsis at t=0 and choosing a prograde trajectory(i<90 deg).
 Rendezvous occurs at t=T/4 of %debri orbit r1cr2=cross(r1,r2);
 r1r2=norm(r1)*norm(r2);
 if r1cr2(3,1)>=0;